Universality of the limit shape of convex lattice polygonal lines: Appendix

-More precisely, equation (\ref{eq:slope}) holds at points where the tangent exists and its slope is strictly growing; corners on $\gamma$ correspond to intervals where both functions $g_1$ and $g_2$ are constant, whereas flat (straight line) pieces on $\gamma$ lead to simultaneous jumps of $g_1$ and $g_2$.
+For $\gamma\in{\mathcal G}_0$, let $g_\gamma(t) =(g_{1}(t),g_{2}(t))$ denote the right endpoint of the (closure of the) part of $\gamma$ where the tangent slope does not exceed $t\in[0,\infty]$.
+Note that the functions $x_{1}=g_{1}(t)$, $x_2=g_{2}(t)$ are c\`{a}dl\`{a}g (i.e., right-continuous with left limits), and More precisely, equation (\ref{eq:slope}) holds at points where the tangent exists and its slope is strictly growing; corners on $\gamma$ correspond to intervals where both functions $g_1$ and $g_2$ are constant, whereas flat (straight line) pieces on $\gamma$ lead to simultaneous jumps of $g_1$ and $g_2$.

-The canonical limit shape curve $\gamma^*$ (see (\ref{eq:gamma0})) is determined by the parametric equations (cf.\ (\ref{eq:g*}), (\ref{u_12}))
+The canonical limit shape curve $\gamma^*$ [see (\ref{eq:gamma0})] is determined by the parametric equations [cf. (\ref{eq:g*}), (\ref{u_12})]

-Indeed, it can be readily seen that the functions (\ref{u_12_}) satisfy the Cartesian equation (\ref{eq:gamma0}) for $\gamma^*$; moreover, it is easy to check that $t$ in equations (\ref{u_12_}) is the tangential parameter:
+Indeed, it can be readily seen that the functions (\ref{u_12_}) satisfy the Cartesian equation (\ref{eq:gamma0}) for $\gamma^*$; moreover, it is easy to check that $t$ in equations (\ref{u_12_}) is the tangential parameter

-and hence (cf.\ (\ref{eq:slope}))
+and hence [cf. (\ref{eq:slope})]

 The tangential distance $d_{\mathcal T}$ between paths in ${\mathcal G}_0$ is defined as follows: